Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Do you want to come to see?

-Want to have a look?
+We want to have a look.

 Yeah.

-Yeah, I reckon a real modern case of vicarous
+Yeah, I reckon a real modern case of vicarous flying too close to the sun.

 Yes, yes.

-that's the end of the second one
+That's the end of the second one.

-Georgia in the United States of America
+This third one occurs in 2023 in Cobb County, Georgia in the United States of America.

-He says Cop County
+He says Cop County.

-If you're criminally just avoid going there
+If you're criminally just avoid going there.

-enjoyed a meal at the juicy crab
+So a group of friends enjoyed a meal at the juicy crab there in Cobb County.

-Unfortunately for the group, a juicy crab employee was able to get a photo of the group's car and number plate.
+was able to get a photo of the group's car and number plate.

-And in their haste, one of the group members unfortunately left their phone behind.
+And in their haste, one of the group members

 So they made a couple of blunders.